Skip to main content

 • Common causes:

-• State dependencies: Transaction depends on earlier transactions in the same block
+• State dependencies: Transaction depends on specific state that isn’t present

-• Context requirements: Transaction requires specific block state that isn’t present when forking at block level
+• Context requirements: Transaction requires specific block context

-ASSERTION_FAIL - Assertion reverted
+FAIL - Assertion reverted

 • Your assertion reverted when validating this transaction